 Section number and name Description of change Brief rationale Substantial/ non-substantial 1.1 Schedule of Activities (Table 1 and Table 2) Removed Day 1 column from both Tables 1 and 2.
 Made changes to "Daily until hospital discharge" column to adjust for this change.
-Clarification Non-substantial 1.1 Schedule of Activities (Table 2) CCI Substantial 1.1 Schedule of Activities (Table 1 and Table 2), 8.1.8 Laboratory Tests, 8.1.8.1 Hepatitis Serology Guidelines Added text to footnote d of Table 1 and Table 2 to indicate that treatment with acalabrutinib can start after blood samples have been collected, even if the results are not yet available at the time of randomization.
-In addition, added hepatitis serology guidelines that should be followed (Section 8.1.8.1).
-See rationale provided above this table Substantial 1.1 Schedule of Activities (Table 1 and Table 2), 8.3 On-study Procedures Added nasal swab sample collection for SARS-CoV-2 viral load/viral shedding To clarify method of sample collection for SARS-CoV-2 viral load/viral shedding Substantial 1.1 Schedule of Activities (Table 1), 9.6.3 Pharmacokinetic and Pharmacodynamic Analyses Added footnote t to Table 1 and text to Section 9.6.3 to indicate that PK assessments will be conducted in up to 35 evaluable subjects and PD assessments in up to 20 evaluable subjects randomized to Arm 1 (acalabrutinib + BSC) Assessment in up to 35 and up to 20 evaluable subjects are considered adequate to characterize the PK/active metabolite and PD, respectively, of acalabrutinib in the COVID-19 population Non-substantial 1.2 Synopsis, 6.1.1 Dosing and Duration of Treatment, 6.1.3.1 Drug-drug Interactions, 6.5.4 Acalabrutinib Drug-drug Interaction Guidance in the Presence of Life- threatening COVID-19 Infection, 6.5.4.2 Active Substances That May Decrease Acalabrutinib Plasma Concentrations For subjects not on PPIs, removed volume (240 mL) of water and just stated that it should be taken with water.
-For subjects who are on PPIs, changed volume of COCA-COLA from 240 mL to "at least 100 mL".
-Based on in-vitro data, administering acalabrutinib 100 mg oral capsules (in the presence of PPIs) with at least a 100 mL of COCA-COLA is considered to be adequate for mitigating the effect of PPIs on acalabrutinib PK/PD Non-substantial
+Clarification Non-substantial 1.1 Schedule of Activities (Table 1) CCI Substantial 1.1 Schedule of Activities (Table 2) Substantial 1.1 Schedule of Activities (Table 1 and Table 2),8.3 On-study Procedures Added nasal swab sample collection for SARS-CoV-2 viral load/viral shedding To clarify method of sample collection for SARS-CoV-2 viral load/viral shedding Substantial

+Section number and name Description of change Brief rationale Substantial/ non-substantial 1.1 Schedule ofActivities (Table 1),9.6.3 Pharmacokineticand PharmacodynamicAnalyses Added footnote t to Table 1 and text to Section 9.6.3 to indicate that PK assessments will be conducted in up to 15 evaluable subjects and PD assessments in up to 15 evaluable subjects randomized to Arm 1 (acalabrutinib + BSC) Assessment in up to 15 evaluable subjects each are considered adequate to characterize the PK/active metabolite and PD, respectively, of acalabrutinib in the COVID-19 population Non-substantial 1.2 Synopsis, 6.1.1 Dosing and Duration of Treatment, 6.1.3.1 Drug-drug Interactions, 6.5.4 Acalabrutinib Drug-drug Interaction Guidance in the Presence of Life- threatening COVID-19 Infection, 6.5.4.2 Active Substances That May Decrease Acalabrutinib Plasma Concentrations For subjects not on PPIs, removed volume (240 mL) of water and just stated that it should be taken with water.
+For subjects who are on PPIs, changed volume of COCA- COLA from 240 mL to "at least 100 mL".
+Based on in-vitro data, administering acalabrutinib 100 mg oral capsules (in the presence of PPIs) with at least a 100 mL of COCA-COLA is considered to be adequate for mitigating the effect of PPIs on acalabrutinib PK/PD Non-substantial 1.2 Synopsis,4.4 Internal DMC Added text to indicate that the iDMC will review safety and efficacy data.
+In addition, the iDMC may support any health authority interactions or internal discussions based on their review, and the study team will remain blinded to the data that the iDMC will review.
+For transparency and to preserve the trial integrity Substantial 5.2 Exclusion Criteria Removed the cutoffs for oxygen flow rates from Exclusion Criterion 1 and indicated that subjects should be considered for eligibility in part based on their ability to swallow pills Clarified which patients with respiratory failure are eligible for enrollment Substantial